ChRotsides/AAPS/README.md

 ### Run the application
    1. Download and Install the apk file on android device
    2. Run the the REST API `rest_api.py IP PORT` e.g `rest_api.py 192.168.0.2 5000`
-   3. In the application provide the selected IP and Port
+   3. In the application provide the selected server IP and Port

    ![](SettingsScreenShot.png)